Tone of Voice: Brand Guidelines, Examples

 A brand voice gives the ʺwhyʺ to the product.

-And every brand tends to have their unique and original why.
+And every brand tends to have its unique and original why.

 But even more, the brand sells the people’s work behind it.